Gyrocompass

+Furthermore, new generation fibre optic gyrocompasses can also help protect ships from potentially faulty GPS positions caused by GNSS jamming and spoofing, as FOG compasses can calculate their own position with reference to previously verified data.

 Aircraft commonly use gyroscopic instruments (but not a gyrocompass) for navigation and attitude monitoring; for details, see flight instruments (specifically the heading indicator) and gyroscopic autopilot.

 History

 The first, not yet practical, form of gyrocompass was patented in 1885 by Marinus Gerardus van den Bos.
 A usable gyrocompass was invented in 1906 in Germany by Hermann Anschütz-Kaempfe, and after successful tests in 1908 became widely used in the German Imperial Navy.
 Anschütz-Kaempfe founded the company Anschütz & Co. in Kiel, to mass produce gyrocompasses; the company is today Raytheon Anschütz GmbH.
 The gyrocompass was an important invention for nautical navigation because it allowed accurate determination of a vessel’s location at all times regardless of the vessel’s motion, the weather and the amount of steel used in the construction of the ship.